Dishonoured cheque: Process

 If a bank receives a cheque that it would normally dishonour, such as there being insufficient funds in an account on which it is drawn, the manager may as a courtesy contact the customer to advise them of the situation to allow them to rectify the situation promptly to avoid a cheque being dishonoured.
 The bank is not obliged to contact the customer, and is unlikely to do so more than once.

 When a cheque is dishonoured, the bank customer may be charged a dishonour fee by their bank.
-If paying the cheque would result in the account becoming overdrawn, the bank may in its discretion still to honour the cheque.
+If paying the cheque would result in the account becoming overdrawn, the bank may in its discretion still honour the cheque.
 In this situation, the bank may charge an overdraft establishment fee, in addition to interest at the overdraft rate until the account is back in credit.

-If a cheque is dishonoured for any reason, the bank on which it is drawn must promptly return the cheque to the depositor's (payee’s) bank, which will ultimately return it to the depositor.
-The depositor’s bank will debit the amount of the cheque from the depositor's account into which it had been deposited, as well as a service fee.
+If a cheque is dishonoured for any reason, the bank on which it is drawn must promptly return the cheque to the depositor's (payee's) bank, which will ultimately return it to the depositor.
+The depositor's bank will debit the amount of the cheque from the depositor's account into which it had been deposited, as well as a service fee.

 Depending on the reason for a cheque being dishonoured, the depositor may determine whether to re-submit the cheque, hoping it will be paid on a second attempt, or else proceed immediately with collection activities, civil or criminal.